seemyer/recipes/zippys_chili.md

 ## steps
 1. Heat oil in pressure cooker over medium-high heat, until shimmering.
 Add about 1/4 of the ground beef, stirring occasionally, until very well browned.
 Using a slotted spoon, remove browned beef from cooker and set aside.
 Drain all but 1 tablespoon fat from cooker.

 2. Add onion and bell pepper and cook, stirring and scraping up any browned bits from bottom of cooker, until lightly golden, about 5 minutes.
-Season with salt.
-Stir in garlic, chili powder, onion powder, garlic powder, cumin, and cayenne pepper, and cook, stirring, until fragrant, about 1 minute.
+Stir in garlic, chili powder, onion powder, garlic powder, and cumin, and cook, stirring, until fragrant, about 1 minute.
 (Add more oil at any time if cooker seems too dry.)
 Add tomato paste and cook, stirring, until slightly darkened, about 1 minute.

 3. Return browned beef to cooker along with any accumulated juices.
 Add uncooked beef, cream of mushroom soup, crushed tomatoes, and water.
 Stir well to combine.
-Season to taste with salt.
 Stir in chocolate and fish sauce.
 Add bay leaf.
 Bring to a simmer, stirring well and scraping bottom all over.
 Using a wooden spoon or potato masher, break up any chunks of ground beef.
 Scrape bottom all over once more before sealing the cooker.

 4. Seal cooker, bring to high pressure, and cook for 20 minutes.
 Quick-release cooker and stir chili well, scraping bottom to make sure nothing is sticking.

 5. Discard bay leaf.
 Stir in drained beans.
 Season with salt and plenty of black pepper.
-Taste chili and add more chili powder or cayenne pepper to taste, if desired.
+Taste chili and add more chili powder to taste, if desired.
 Let simmer, stirring occasionally, for 15 minutes.
 If chili is too thick, stir in some reserved bean-cooking liquid to thin to desired consistency.
 If chili is too thin, simmer until thickened to desired consistency.

 6. Serve with the toppings of your choice.